vincentoleary/ANSP-Paleontology-Database-Coop/readme.md

 > This table describes all the fields currently used in the database.
 It is a reference for entering data correctly and using the correct vocabulary or structure each fields requires.
 Controlled vocabulary is very important to make sure that records are acurrate and can be used for other programs.
 Data should be entered as complete as possible for every field.

 > The first column 'FileMaker' is the name of the column in FileMaker.
+They are shown here in the order found in FileMaker.

 > The second column 'Darwin Core Field' is the name of the matching fields used by the Darwin Core standards (http://rs.tdwg.org/dwc/terms/index.htm).
 This is important when the data is added to external projects like iDigBio (https://www.idigbio.org/) or larger databases within the Academy.